-- 4.11 As the importance of narrative information in corporate disclosure has increased, the reliability of such information has become an increasing concern.
-The reliability of non-financial information is assured when the following factors function together in combination: presence of robust disclosure documents (Topic 1), development of reporting frameworks and standards (Topic 2), development and operation of governance and process involved in disclosure (Topic 3) and audits and assurance provided by independent third parties. - 4.12 Although the current framework for statutory audit of mandatory disclosure of financial information sets out the responsibilities of external auditors relating to "other information," such information is not subject to assurance.
-Meanwhile, in some cases, practitioners perform assurance engagements with respect to information including certain indicators in voluntary Integrated Reports, in accordance with International Standard on Assurance Engagements (ISAE) 3000 "Assurance Engagements Other than Audits or Reviews of Historical Financial Information." - 4.13 Under the current practice, external auditors perform an audit of financial statements that are contained in mandatory disclosure documents.
-However, it is extremely rare that the auditor's report is attached to the Integrated Report or other voluntary disclosure documents even though they contain financial statements.
-In addition, in some cases, assurance practitioners provide assurance engagements for part of non-financial information disclosed in voluntarily issued Integrated Reports.
-As such, in Japan, even if assurance engagements are undertaken for some non-financial information, reports included in the scope of assurance are different from those included in the scope of financial statements audit.
-As a result, it is not generally the case that an annual report contains both audited financial statements and assured non-financial information.
-Such circumstances do not satisfy the needs of users who wish to comprehensively use both financial and non-financial information, and may even cause confusion among users about the reliability of information contained in the annual report.
-Amid a growing need for improving the reliability of non-financial information (narrative information), the issue lies in how external auditors and assurance practitioners should fulfill their roles.
+- 4.11 As the importance of non-financial information (narrative information) in corporate disclosure has increased, the reliability of such information has become an increasing concern.
+The reliability of non-financial information is assured when the following factors function together in combination: presence of robust disclosure documents (Topic 1), development of reporting frameworks and standards (Topic 2), development and operation of governance and process involved in disclosure (Topic 3) and audits and assurance provided by independent third parties. - 4.12 Although the current framework for statutory audit of mandatory disclosure of financial information sets out the responsibilities of external auditors relating to "other information", such information is not subject to third-party assurance.
+Meanwhile, in some cases, practitioners perform assurance engagements with respect to information including certain indicators in Integrated Reports and other voluntarily prepared reports, in accordance with International Standard on Assurance Engagements (ISAE) 3000 "Assurance Engagements Other than Audits or Reviews of Historical Financial Information". - 4.13 Internationally, discussions on assurance of non-financial information are picking up steam.
+In the EU, the European Commission proposed the CSRD, which requires statutory auditors to provide assurance engagements for non-financial information and express their opinions on such engagements in the auditor's report, in April 202129.
+In March 2021, the EFRAG also published draft policies to present the principles of quality of information and reporting and laid out its plan to develop corporate disclosure standards to ensure the feasibility of audits.
+Prior to these publications, the Accountancy Europe released a position paper on high-quality non-financial information assurance in the EU in June 2020 to bring up the need for mandatory assurance, required assurance level and necessity of clarifying subject matter of assurance.
+The position paper also suggests the necessity of professional assurance standards applicable to all assurance service providers and including at least competence required for assurance, framework for quality management and independence requirements required for assurance practitioners in the standards.
+The IFRS Foundation proposed in the "Consultation Paper on Sustainability Reporting" that sustainability reporting standards to be set by ISSB should take into account the feasibility of assurance in anticipation of future external assurance.
+Furthermore, as mentioned above, IAASB published a guidance document on the assurance of "Extended External Reporting (EER)".
+30

+4.14 Meanwhile, under the current practice in Japan, external auditors perform an audit of financial statements that are contained in mandatory disclosure documents.
+However, it is extremely rare that the auditor's report prepared by external auditors is attached to the financial statements contained in the voluntarily disclosed Integrated Report.
+In addition, assurance practitioners provide assurance for non-financial information which is part of non-financial information disclosed in voluntarily issued Integrated Reports.
+As such, in Japan, even if assurance are undertaken for some non-financial information, reports included in the scope of assurance are different from those included in the scope of financial statement audit.
+As a result, it is not generally the case in either of mandatory or voluntary disclosure that an annual report contains both audited financial statements and assured non-financial information.
+Such circumstances may not satisfy the needs of users who wish to comprehensively use both financial and non-financial information, and may even complicate the scope of information contained in mandatory and voluntary annual reports to be audited or assured.
+Amid a growing need for improving the reliability of non-financial information (narrative information), the issue lies in what kind of roles external auditors and assurance practitioners should play.